nshutinicolas/lynk_saver/README.md

 ## Lynk

 Lynk is a minimal, privacy-focused app that makes it easy to save and share text and URLs.
-Whether you're collecting notes, saving important links, or quickly sharing something with a friend, Lynk keeps everything local and secure — nothing leaves your device.
+Whether you're collecting notes, saving important links, or quickly sharing something with a friend, we keep everything in your iCloud.

 📎 Save and organize text or URLs

-🔐 Everything stays on your device
+🔐 Everything stays on your iCloud

+⏰ Get reminded to get back to that article you set for later

 🚫 No accounts, no tracking, no ads